Cost ETL—granular campaign cost in a bucket

 5896_CostETL_graphic__2_.png

-Cost ETL principles
+About Cost ETL

 Campaign cost data is written:

 • For the current day and the previous 6 days (referred to as 7 days in this article), as well as days 14, 29, and 88.
-The retroactive data allows for updates and corrections in the cost data reporting.
+Take this into consideration in your data loading process.

 Note: